jefdaj/ortholang-demo/readme.md

 Finally, visit `localhost:5000` in your browser.

+Gotchas:

-Note: do *not* install actual websockets stuff (gevent, eventlets, etc) as that seems to break it.
+* do *not* install actual websockets stuff (gevent, eventlets, etc) as that seems to break it
+* when updating `requirements.nix` you might have to manually remove some dependencies on `self."Twisted"` to fix an infinite recursion bug

 Serve
 -----